 How will the Apprenticeship Levy work?

-We have included a table of information below which breaks down the 'basics' of the levy for groups of schools - either LA-maintained, VA/Foundation or Academy.
-For those LA Maintained schools, as staff are employed by ERYC, they are included in the Council’s levy and so will be contributing 0.5% of their individual pay bill.
+For LA-maintained schools, as staff are employed by ERYC, they are included in the Council’s levy and so will be contributing 0.5% of their individual pay bill.

 The annual levy contribution will be split into 12 and each month, the funds will appear in an online digital account which the Council’s Apprenticeship Service Coordinator will manage on behalf of schools and all council services.
 We receive a 10% top up on our funds too so this will also be split and allocated to each respective school.